xuanlongma-lab/test/content/authors/admin/_index.md

 ---
 # Display name
-title: 刘科迪
+title: 猪小屁
-name_pronunciation: Liu Ke Di
+name_pronunciation: Zhu Xiao Pi

 # Is this the primary user of the site?
 superuser: true